 Because you see, in trying to understand the reasons for the rage, we then get closer to accepting the premise that the rage and whatever resulted from it was valid.

-Okay, so here we come to espousal abuse in America.
+Okay, so here we come to spousal abuse in America.

-Can you imagine if somebody said, hey, wait a minute, we should take some time to understand the rage here.
+Whatever happened to can you imagine if somebody says, hey, wait a minute, we should take some time to understand the rage here.

-So I'm just trying to point out leftist hypocrisy is is practically in everything that occurs here.
+I'm just trying to point out leftist hypocrisy is practically in everything that occurs here.

-I mean, these these are the people, they're the ones that run anti-bullying campaigns when in fact they are the bullies in the in the political realm.
+I mean, these are the people, they're the ones that run anti-bullying campaigns when in fact they are the bullies in the political realm.

 They really are what they accuse us of doing.

-They really do what they accuse us of doing in uh in many ways.
+They really do what they accuse us of doing in many ways.

 I think this battered wife syndrome, I think it extends to political parties.